-Photovoltaic panels do not protect your structure from moisture driven damages.
+Photovoltaic panels do not protect your structure from moisture-driven damages.
 Wind turbines do not guarantee healthy indoor air.
-Simply looking at the NET energy balance over the course of a year does not address the time it takes for your structure to become unlivable in an extreme hot/cold spell.
+Simply looking at the NET energy balance over the course of a year does not address the time it takes for your structure to become unlivable in an extremely hot/cold spell.

 One of the reasons we, at Emu, have dedicated ourselves to using the international Passive House standard as our building code is that we strongly believe that the adoption of this standard will holistically and preemptively address the problems that plague our built environment in the years to come.